UndREST-Labs/.github/profile/README.md

 ## ⚡ Why UndREST exists

+> Built from real-world research into how APIs behave in practice — not in documentation.

 Cloud and SaaS platforms expose vast API surfaces.

 Documentation tells you what *should* happen.

-Reality is often… different.
+Reality is what your tenant is actually doing right now.

+Those two things are rarely the same.

 UndREST Labs is focused on closing that gap.